2007: Exploring the Inner Space of the Celebes Sea Explorers

 Deep Sea Systems International

-Joe’s upbringing was surrounded by travel, and his father’s keen interest in vintage aircraft restoration.
-This influenced his decision to attend Cal Poly – San Luis Obispo where he earned a Bachelor of Science degree in Aeronautical Engineering.
-Upon graduation in 1988 he was employed with Lockheed Missiles and Space’s Astronautics division (now Lockheed Martin) for eight years.
-Subsequently, Joe co-founded a company to provide sub sea Remotely Operated Vehicle (ROV) support, including construction, salvage, archeological, and scientific surveys covering many areas of the globe such as the Gulf of Mexico, Europe, Asia, and the North Pole.
+Joe Caba earned a bachelor of science degree in aeronautical engineering from Cal Poly – San Luis Obispo, in 1988.
+Upon graduation, he was employed with the Lockheed Missiles and Space astronautics division (now Lockheed Martin) for eight years.
+Subsequently, he co-founded a company to provide subsea remotely operated vehicle (ROV) support, including construction, salvage, archeological, and scientific surveys covering many areas of the globe, including the Gulf of Mexico, Europe, Asia, and the North Pole.

 Nick CaloyianisNick Caloyianis